Supplemental Instruction (SI) Leaders

 SOAR = St. Olaf Orientation to Academics and Resources

-SOAR Peer Coaches are sophomores or juniors that will facilitate discussions/activities and communicate with small groups of first year students in the SOAR First Year Program.
-Peer Coaches also provide one-on-one coaching for students as well.
+A SOAR Peer Leader is a full year position from Spring 2021-Spring 2022.
+SOAR Peer Leaders are sophomores or juniors that will co-facilitate discussions/activities and communicate with small groups of first year students during New Student Orientation and fall/spring SOAR sessions.
+Peer Leaders also provide one-on-one mentoring for students as well.

 Writing 107 SI Leaders

 Writing 107 SI Leaders work closely with the Writing 107 faculty to support the international students enrolled in Writing 107.
 Consultants spend 7-9 hours per week attending the 107 class, preparing and delivering the 107 lab, meeting with the 107 team, and coordinating other aspects of the 107 experience.
 The position involves some teaching/tutoring of a range of language skills, some coordinating and classroom management, and some peer mentoring.
 This position is ideal for those who are interested in writing, teaching, or working in a cross-cultural context.